-To make services available to the end user in an easy and smart manner, EfficienSea2 develops intuitive web-based platforms focusing on the Arctic and Baltic areas, namely ArcticWeb and BalticWeb.
-As the platforms are independent from onboard equipment, all you need to get access to the services available is a computer and an internet connection.
+To make services available to the end user in an easy and smart manner, EfficienSea2 has developed intuitive web-based platforms focusing on the Arctic and Baltic areas, namely ArcticWeb and BalticWeb.
+As the platforms are independent from onboard equipment, all you need to get access to the services available is a computer and an internet connection and – for some services – a login to the MCP.
 For the long-term roll-out, services will also be prototyped and tested in commercial onboard and shore equipment.

 End user services